Shanghai2017/add-in-workshop/Module2.md

           function setup() {
     ```

 * 2.8.
-Now replace the following stock comment in function setup() from:
+Now replace the following stock comment in the function named `setup()` from:
     ```javascript
           /**
            * Insert your Excel code here